Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTD25H3 - Topics in Environmental Health
+HLTD25H3 - Advanced Topics in Environmental Health

 The didactic portion of this course will examine emerging environmental health issues using case studies.
 In the hands-on portion of the course, students will learn a range of research skills - how to use the Systematic Reviews and Meta-Analyses (PRISMA) guidelines, evidence-based health and best practices, and the different elements of a successful grant proposal - while honing their researching, writing, and presenting skills.